KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop.md

 ## Settings

-Use the Settings to customize KOLIBRI Desktop to your use case and application's need.
+Use the Settings to customize PressureSuite Desktop to your use case and application's need.

 ![Setting](../../img/KOLIBRIDesktop_8.png "Setting")